hpsa/hpe-application-automation-tools-plugin/doc/LR_Integration.md

 **Per Job / Project (cross build / run results)**

 Click **Project performance report** in the left side Job menu.
 This lets you review the various results from the job, per scenario.
 You compare the job results using an SLA.

 **Per build / run**

 1. Click **Performance report** to examine the performance summary report with its different results.

 2. Click **Transaction summary** to open a detailed view of the transactions statistics taken directly from LoadRunner Analysis report.

 3. Click **Rich Report** to show a high level report of the build run.
 (This requires you to enable **Rich Reports** in Analysis and generate a PDF.
-For details, see the [[Edit Template dialog box]](https://admhelp.microfocus.com/lr/en/latest/help/WebHelp/Content/Analysis/102150_ui_template_dialog.htm).
+For details, see the [Edit Template dialog box](https://admhelp.microfocus.com/lr/en/latest/help/WebHelp/Content/Analysis/102150_ui_template_dialog.htm).

 4. Click **Simple Junit style SLA result**